 Swappa has become a trendy place for selling and purchasing used phones.
 You might prefer Swappa over other marketplaces like eBay, primarily thanks to how Swappa handles transactions.
 Swappa is a much more involved intermediary.
 It will verify every listing and make sure there’s nothing odd going on.
 If the buyer reports anything suspicious, PayPal ensures you are protected.

 People commonly pay more here, primarily because of the peace of mind and multiple security layers.
 Just don’t be too trusting of everyone, regardless of how secure a site is.
 Our very own Andrew Grush once had to deal with Swappa and Paypal for months to get a refund for a phone that never arrived.
 In short: Swappa has your back, but resolving issues can take time.

 Want to make things even safer and easier?
 Gazelle is one of the simplest ways to sell your used phone.
 Simply go to the official site, tell the company about your device and its condition, and get an offer.
 You usually won’t get as much as selling the used phone yourself, but it will save time and headaches, not to mention the process is as seamless as it gets.
 You’re technically selling the phone directly to Gazelle, a trusted company.
 They later worry about selling it.

-You’ll get an offer right away, which you can choose to accept or decline.
+You’ll get an offer immediately, which you can accept or decline.
 If you accept, you can ship the device for free and let the team inspect it.
-If everything is as expected, you’ll get your payment in the form of a check, PayPal transfer, or Amazon gift card.
+If everything is as expected, you’ll get your payment through a check, PayPal transfer, or Amazon gift card.